heondo/portfolio/content/articles/laravel-websockets-nginx-docker.md

 ## Those were the primary changes to take our application from development to production using Laravel, Docker Compose, Nginx, and Websockets.

 I may have missed some external deployment steps regarding Laravel steps but you have to follow the documentation for that.
 The infrastructure needs to be improved, we need to move our database from a <span class="tech-word">Docker</span> container into the cloud, same with <span class="tech-word">Redis</span> and even <span class="tech-word">Websockets</span> as we scale, really any X-as-a-service.
-However, those are typically a matter of changing environment variables and configuration files again, but just gettinng the application deployed via HTTPS was a big step.
-I saw many people running similar issues as myself, so maybe I will pop up in a search.
+However, those are typically a matter of changing environment variables and configuration files again, but just getting the application deployed via HTTPS was a big step.
+I saw many people running similar issues like myself, so maybe I will pop up in a search.